pcrain/GungeonCraft/readme.md

 ### Features

+- 69 nice new items including
-- 31 new guns
+	+ 31 new guns
-- 26 new passive items
+	+ 26 new passive items
-- 12 new active items
+	+ 12 new active items
 - Lore for all new guns and items
 - A new boss!
 - Fixed co-op Turbo Mode